-Esapekka Lappi is a Finnish rally driver who currently competes with Toyota Gazoo Racing in the FIA World Rally Championship.
-He joined Toyota in manufacturer's return to WRC in 2017, scoring his maiden WRC victory at 2017 Rally Finland.
+Esapekka Lappi is a Finnish rally driver who made a World Rally Championship debut as a factory driver in premier class in 2017 with Toyota Gazoo Racing.
+In the same year, he scored his maiden WRC victory at 2017 Rally Finland.

 Prior to his deal with Toyota, Lappi already had a stellar career, capturing three major championship titles.
 First, he was the Finnish rally champion in 2012.
 In 2013, he joined Škoda Motorsport and won the European Rally Championship in 2014.
 In 2016, Lappi became the world champion, winning the WRC-2 title with Škoda.